christophernhill/gmao_mitgcm_couplng/experiments/readme.md

 c48_llc90_05 : c48/llc90, 1-day set-up using llc4320 parameters
  - uses GEOSodas b_geos5mit-i30 (Icarus 3.0)
  - uses GEOS USE_IOSERVER and MITgcm asyncio

+c48_llc90_06 : New experiment with sea-ice advected
+               committed by Udi on July 5, 2018

+c48_llc90_07 : new experiment with sea-ice energy advecation
+               committed by Udi on August 30, 2018

+c48_llc90_08 : Similar to c48_llc90_02 but with c1440_llc2160_02
+               configuration for DYAMOND tests and tune-up

 c90_llc90_01 : Experiment without sea-ice advection

 c90_llc90_02 : New experiment with sea-ice advection